-Research allows you to work with relevant and accurate information about prospects so you’re coming in as someone who wants to help and not just someone who wants to sell them something.
-Learning more about the prospect and their needs can also help you tailor your offers to those that can really help the prospect.
+Research allows you to work with relevant and accurate information about prospects, so you’re coming in as someone who wants to help and not just someone who wants to sell them something.
+Learning more about the prospect and their needs can also help you tailor your offers to those that can help the prospect.

 Bonus Tip: Product Knowledge